ctu-geoforall-lab-projects/dp-pesek-2018/README.md

 ## Description

-The goal of the diploma thesis is a design of a software tool allowing the user to train his own get Mask R-CNN model and to apply it to get vector masks from raster data.
+The goal of the diploma thesis is a design of a software tool allowing the user to train his own Mask R-CNN model and to apply it to get vector masks from raster data.
 The library for these tools is heavily based on Python implementation of Mask R-CNN by Waleed Abdulla, Matterport, Inc. (see [here](https://github.com/matterport/Mask_RCNN)).